 Arms Imports from Russia and Europe

-Unlike most other regions where China is a net exporter of arms, Europe presents a different story.
-More than 99 percent of China’s total arms imports ($12.8 billion) come from Europe, while it exports a paltry $16 million of its own weapons to the continent.
-This trend is driven by and large by Russia, which supplies China with 67 percent of foreign arms.
-France and Ukraine collectively supply an additional 23 percent of these imports.
+Unlike most other regions, where China is a net exporter of arms, Europe presents a different story.
+More than 99 percent of China’s total arms imports ($14.4 billion) come from Europe, while it exports a paltry $17 million of its own weapons to the continent.
+This trend is driven mostly by Russia, which supplies China with 68 percent of its foreign arms.
+France and Ukraine collectively supply an additional 20 percent of these imports.

 |Aircraft vs Engine Imports from Russia|